Eisenmonoxid/S6Patcher/Features/Features.md

 ### History Edition
 - The autosave can be disabled or set to a custom timer interval.
+- `GUI.SendScriptCommand` is now fully working in the Multiplayer.

 ### Mapeditor
 - Free placing and moving of entities, walls and wall gates (all blocking is ignored).